smolijar/gitwiki-thesis/src/analysis/use-case.md

 - UC-5 **Select repository**

   User can select a repository.
-  This will affect the _Traverse tree_ UC.
+  This affects the _Traverse tree_ UC.

 - UC-6 **Select revision**

   User can select a revision for the selected repository.
-This will affect the _Traverse tree_ and _Show file_ UC.
+  This affects the _Traverse tree_ and _Show file_ UC.

 ## Content management